Harela

-Harela is a Hindu festival celebrated in the Indian state of Uttarakhand and in some regions of Himachal Pradesh.
-This festival is very popular in the Kumaun region of Uttarakhand, and is celebrated by the name Harela (हरेला).
-This name is used in some places of Garhwal but, it is not commonly used, as the festival is celebrated as Mol-Sankranti (म्वोळ-संक्रांति) or as Rai-Sagrān (रै-सग्रान).
-It is called Hariyali/Rihyali in Kangra, Shimla and Sirmour regions, and Dakhrain in Jubbal and Kinnaur regions of Himachal Pradesh.
+Harela is a Hindu festival celebrated in the Indian state of Uttarakhand and mainly in Mahasu region of Himachal Pradesh.
+This festival is very popular in the Kumaon region of Uttarakhand, and is celebrated by the name Harela.
+This name is used in some places of Garhwal but, it is not commonly used, as the festival is celebrated as Mol-Sankranti or as Rai-Sagrān.
+It is called Hariyali/Rihyali in Kangra, Shimla and Sirmaur districts, and Dakhrain in Jubbal and Kinnaur district of Himachal Pradesh.

 This festival is celebrated on the first day of Shravan-Maas (Shravan-Sankranti/Kark-Sankranti), as per the Hindu Luni-Solar calendar.
 This festival marks the onset of the Rainy-Season (Monsoon).
 They pray for a good harvest and prosperity.
 Harela means "Day of Green", and Agriculture-based communities in the region consider it highly auspicious, as it marks the beginning of the sowing cycle in their fields.
 Multiple Kauthigs/Thols/Melas (Fairs) are also organized at this festival.